MLB Announces 30 Nominees for 2022 Roberto Clemente Award

-MLB announces 30 nominees for 2022 Roberto Clemente Award originally appeared on NBC Sports Washington
+MLB announces 30 nominees for 2022 Roberto Clemente Award originally appeared on NBC Sports Bayarea

 Major League Baseball revealed the 30 nominees for the 2022 Roberto Clemente Award on Thursday.